Read-Lab-Confederation/read-lab-confederation.github.io/content/blog/posts/basic-nextflow-script.md

 ## What is Nextflow and why do I need it?
 A recent [blog post](http://www.opiniomics.org/the-three-technologies-bioinformaticians-need-to-be-using-right-now/) identified three components of modern bioinformatics that elevate a user from an early stage code hacker to an efficient power user.
 These are containers, cloud computing and workflow software.
 The other two components will be discussed in other posts but the focus here is on workflows, which allows you to string together programs in reproducible, optimized pipelines that ultimately save time (and money if you want to scale up analysis to the cloud one day).

 [Nextflow](https://www.nextflow.io/) is one of the principal free and well-supported workflow software tools written specifically for bioinformatics.
 We use it because we like some of the syntax and scalability features but other alternatives, such as snakemake, are also very good.
-I feel that current Nextflow documentation is skewed toward sophisticated programmers wanting to perform large analysis, so here is gentle walkthrough.
+Nextflow was the basis of the [Staphopia](https://github.com/staphopia/staphopia-ap) and new [Bactopia](https://github.com/bactopia/bactopia) bacterial genome prossing pipelines developed by Robert.
+We feel that current Nextflow documentation is skewed toward sophisticated programmers wanting to perform large analysis, so here is gentle walkthrough.
 This post assumes familiarity with the UNIX command line, experience with ```conda``` and nextgen sequence data.

 ## Installation
 *Spoiler alert*: It’s really easy!